UNMC_Acronym_Vert_sm_4c

 Methods

-We primarily use genomic methods, including derivations of Hi-C, ATAC-seq, CUT&RUN, and RNA-seq to study features of chromtin organization.
-We are particularly interested in innovating both the methodolgy and the analysis that is commonly used to study chromatin architecture in order to understand genome organization at sub-kilobase resolution.
+We primarily use genomic methods, including derivations of Hi-C, ATAC-seq, CUT&RUN, and RNA-seq to study features of chromatin organization.
+We are particularly interested in innovating both the methodology and the analysis that is commonly used to study chromatin architecture in order to understand genome organization at sub-kilobase resolution.
 We are currently investigation topics that include chromosome pairing, transcription associated gene loops, and aberrant chromatin looping within fetal alcohol spectrum disorder.

 Software Development